bitflate/bitflate.github.io/pages/about.md

 Bitflate is based on Bitcoin.
 It has the following differences:

-- It creates 19.3 million coins in the first halving.
+- It creates 19.3 million coins in the first three halvings.
 - Proof of Work timespan adjustment is 3.5 days.
 - Block time is 2.5 minutes.
 It has 1-year halving interval.
 - In subsequent halvings, coins inflate 7% per year.
 At this inflation rate, coin supply doubles - every 10 years.